 Service providers that provide securities lending services to the Company have the right to receive a fee in line with market standards in return for their services.
 The amount of this fee is reviewed and adapted, where appropriate, on an annual basis.
 60% of the gross revenue received in the context of securities lending transactions negotiated at arm's lengths is credited to the relevant Subfund, while 30% of the gross revenue are retained as fees by UBS Switzerland AG as the securities lending service provider, responsible for the ongoing securities lending activities and collateral management, and 10% of the gross revenue are retained as fees by UBS Europe SE, Luxembourg Branch as the securities lending agent.
-All fees of running the securities lending programme are paid from the securities lending agents' portion of the gross income.
-This covers all direct and indirect costs generated by the securities lending activities.
+All fees of running the securities lending programme are paid from the securities lending activities.
 UBS Europe SE, Luxembourg Branch and UBS Switzerland AG are part of the UBS Group.